 - supporting glucose metabolism

 Because cod liver oil and fish oil are both fish oils that contain omega-3 fatty acids, the risks are similar.
-They include:

 - Fish allergies: Fish oil supplements may trigger some fish allergies.
 In some people, the reaction may be severe.